 The following are the things I like about this mouse:

+Back/Forward/Stop buttons.
 I had never seen a Stop button on a mouse, but it’s come in handier than I’d imagined.
 Back and forward buttons are pretty standard these days, so the main thing I can complement on those is the fact that the ends are raised from the main area of the button, to allow for easier identification if you’re maybe in the dark or focused on your work.

-.
+The controllable scroll wheel.
 A button enables free scrolling, or when activated, disables it and gives you single line scrolling control.
 It helps in the game (Scroll is weapon switch, so when it’s locked it’s a lot harder to do it accidentally), and it really helps when browsing.

+The adjustable/precision tracking.
 Three different levels of control, instantly available via buttons to the left of where your index finger normally sits.
 Clearly identified by 3 different LEDs, so you never have to wonder what setting you’re on.

+The adjustable weight.
 One of the things Haris pointed out when showing off his G5 mouse was the weight system.
 A removable tray of weights is able to be customized to the exact level of resistance you want when using the mouse.
 It came with two different sets of weights to give you a large amount of customization.
 A set of 1.5g and a 4.5g weights can be mix/matched to your desire, until you reach the perfect amount of resistance.
 I went with a full load of 4.5g weights, which makes the mouse a bit heavy in comparison to every day average mouse, but my bear claws manage just fine.

 An invisible laser is what detects your movements, so don’t think that the mouse is not working because there is no red/blue light coming from the bottom.